Home » Recipes » Cilantro Lime Rice

 Cilantro lime rice is the perfect side dish for most Mexican or Asian meals.
 It’s fresh and just a little tart, plus it’s very easy to make!

 The secret to this recipe is that it uses not only lime juice, but also lime zest.
 That makes the rice taste super fresh, while also giving it a good depth of flavor to balance out the strong cilantro.
-Whether it’s the base of your meal, a side dish, or a snack, cilantro lime rice is a recipe you’ll find yourself turning to over and over again.
+Whether it’s the base of your salmon power bowl, a side dish, or a snack, cilantro lime rice is a recipe you’ll find yourself turning to over and over again.
 And it only takes about half an hour to make!

 What You’ll Need